satyalyadav/tatc-mcp/README.md

 # TAT-C MCP Server

 An MCP (Model Context Protocol) server that provides satellite ground track generation using the TAT-C (Tradespace Analysis Toolkit for Constellations) library.
-This server works with LLMs like Gemini 2.5 Flash to process natural language prompts and generate satellite telemetry data.
+This server is **LLM-agnostic** and works with any LLM client that supports the MCP protocol (e.g., Claude Desktop, custom MCP clients, etc.).
+It communicates via stdio using the standard MCP protocol, allowing you to use your choice of LLM.

 ## Features

 - **TLE Data Fetching**: Automatically fetches Two-Line Element (TLE) data from CelesTrak
 - **Ground Track Generation**: Computes satellite ground tracks over specified time periods
 - **Schema Compliance**: Outputs data in the format specified by SCHEMA.txt
-- **Natural Language Processing**: Works with LLMs to interpret user prompts like "give the ISS ground track for the next hour at 1 minute steps"
+- **LLM Integration**: Works with any MCP-compatible LLM client to interpret natural language prompts like "give the ISS ground track for the next hour at 1 minute steps"

 ## Prerequisites